 It has kept its old world charm and the people of Appleby are amongst the friendliest you can find.
 With Castle and Keep at the brow of the main street and the town at its foot, it seems as if time has stood still.
 A walk up Boroughgate can transport you back into Medieval England, while the charm of the riverside walk provides an opportunity to experience the tranquillity of the countryside within five minutes of the town centre.

-Appleby has not been swamped by tourism to the point of strangulation and visitors will find that all the town’s facilities are available to them.
+Appleby has not been swamped by tourism so visitors will find that all the town’s facilities are available to them.

 Everyone is welcome here and all the hotels and guest houses do their utmost to make one’s stay as enjoyable as possible.